Aliases for PTPRH Gene

 GeneCards Summary for PTPRH Gene

 PTPRH (Protein Tyrosine Phosphatase, Receptor Type, H) is a Protein Coding gene.
-Diseases associated with PTPRH include stomach cancer.
+Diseases associated with PTPRH include lynch syndrome and hepatocellular carcinoma.
 Among its related pathways are PAK Pathway.
-GO annotations related to this gene include transmembrane receptor protein tyrosine phosphatase activity.
+GO annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRO.

 UniProtKB/Swiss-Prot for PTPRH Gene